ooni/probe-cli/docs/design/dd-003-step-by-step.md

 *Abstract.* The original [netx design document](dd-002-netx.md) is now two years old.
 Since we wrote such a document, we amended the overall design several times.
-The four major design changes where:
+The four major design changes were:

 1. saving rather than emitting [ooni/probe-engine#359](https://github.com/ooni/probe-engine/issues/359);